BobCochran/CSharpDataGenerator-FixedSizeSchema/README.md

 ## Description

-This project demonstrates creation of fake IoT data and storing that data in a MongoDB database and collection using a fixed-size bucketing schema.
+This project demonstrates storage of data in a MongoDB database and collection using a fixed-size bucketing schema.

 Code is written in the C# programming language.